rigetti/reference-qvm/docs/source/overview.rst

 arXiv:1608:03355 by Robert Smith, Spike Curtis, and Will Zeng.
 The implementation of this quantum-virtual-machine is meant to be as pedagogical and extensible as possible.
 The python code attempts to stay very close to the mathematical description of the state-machine model of the qvm described in the original paper.
-The implementation goes as far as using the same variable names as the white-paper in a hopes that the implementation is readable and easy to understand.
+The implementation goes as far as using the same variable names as the white-paper in the hopes that the implementation is readable and easy to understand.

 The reference-qvm is a quantum simulator of pyquil programs.
 It compliments the Forest-QVM, provided by Rigetti